Global Alliance for Banking on Values: History

 The GABV was founded in 2009.
-Its founding members were Triodos Bank, ShoreBank, BRAC Bank, Mibanco Peru, Alternative Bank Switzerland, Merkur Bank, GLS Bank, Banca Populare Etica, New Resource Bank and XacBank.
+Its founding members were Triodos Bank, ShoreBank, BRAC Bank, Mibanco Peru, Alternative Bank Switzerland, Merkur Bank, GLS Bank, Banca Popolare Etica, New Resource Bank and XacBank.
 In 2010, the company had its first annual meeting in Bangladesh.

 The 2011 Lima Declaration demanded that value-based banks be recognised through appropriate regulation and not be adversely impacted by regulations intended to address issues related to mainstream banks.

 2013 resulted in the first International Banking on Values Day, the creation of the Europe and North America regional chapters, as well as the Berlin Declaration.

 In 2014, the GABV's scorecard, a set of common impact metrics, which allows banks to report their social impact of a bank through a harmonised method, was launched.

 In 2016, the first Leadership Academy was launched, a program for senior professionals in values-based financial institutions.
 The program, in collaboration with MIT Colab and Presencing Institute, empowers changemakers to align financial leadership with social and environmental impact.

 The ninth summit was held in Kathmandu, Nepal in 2017.
 This meeting concluded with the Kathmandu Declaration, a commitment to a long-term positive social impact towards renewing the whole banking system.

 In November 2022, BRAC Bank hosted the group's 13th in-person summit, in Dhaka, Bangladesh.

 The 15th anniversary annual meeting took place in Italy in 2024, where the Milan Declaration: A Statement for Peace was issued.

 In March 2025, the GABV held its annual meeting in Uganda, hosted by Centenary Bank, one of the country's largest microfinance institutions.
 The event focused on the role of financial institutions in advancing economic empowerment in Africa and highlighted approaches to integrating sustainability into banking models in emerging markets.

 Activities

 GABV coordinates initiatives among its member institutions to promote values-based banking.
 Its activities include leadership development programs such as the Leadership Academy and the Academy for Values-Based Governance, as well as communities of practice focused on areas including marketing, human development, and impact strategy.
 The alliance conducts research on the performance and resilience of values-based banks, including comparative studies with conventional banks and collaborations with organisations such as the European Investment Bank and Deloitte.
 It has developed the GABV Scorecard, a tool to assess alignment with the Principles of Values-Based Banking.

 In climate finance, the GABV supports initiatives such as the Partnership for Carbon Accounting Financials (PCAF), and in 2024 several member banks endorsed the Fossil Fuel Non-Proliferation Treaty.
 The organisation has also engaged in policy advocacy, for example through the VALoRE project on sustainable finance regulation in the European Union.
 GABV issued the Milan Declaration: A Statement for Peace, calling for divestment from the arms industry.
-As of 2025, Martin Rohner serves as Executive Director of GABV.
+As of 2025, Martin Rohner serves as executive director of GABV.